kafoso/doctrine-firebird-driver/README.md

 ### https://github.com/helicon-os/doctrine-dbal

-Whilst a great inspiration for this library - and we very much appreciate the work done by the authors - the library has a few flaws and limitations:
+Whilst a great inspiration for this library - and we very much appreciate the work done by the authors - the library has a few flaws and limitations regarding the Interbase Firebird driver logic:

 - It contains bugs.
 E.g. incorrect/insufficient handling of nested transactions and save points.
 - It is lacking with respect to test coverage.